DaveMBush/davembush.github.io/source/_posts/7-reasons-every-programmer-needs-to-learn-javascript.md

 JavaScript Runs Everywhere
 --------------------------

 JavaScript runs on every major browser on every major platform.
 It runs on the server side on every major operating system.
 Anyone writing a web site today of any major functionality is going to need someone who knows JavaScript to write the front end.
 It doesn’t matter what the back end code was written in be it Java, PHP, .NET, Node.js or something else, the client side is going to need a JavaScript developer.
 In fact, I still run into pockets of developers who just don’t know how powerful JavaScript is.
 What this means for you is this.
-If you become an awesome JavaScript programmer, you will have jobs available to you across all of the various server side platforms.
+If you become an awesome JavaScript programmer, you will have jobs available to you across all the various server side platforms.
 It will help if you learn a little bit about those platforms.
 But I’m talking about niching down in JavaScript so that you become THE go to person.

 JavaScript is a Compiled Language
 ---------------------------------